Efficient Multitask Feature and Relationship Learning: EXPERIMENTS

-For the SARCOS dataset, we partition the training set into a development set and a validation set, containing 31,138 and 13,346 instances respectively.
-To show the power of nonlinear extension, we also include the single task neural network (STN) and the multitask neural network (MTN) into the experiment, based on which we propose our MTN-FETR, which incorporates the regularization scheme into the last layer of MTN.
-STN is a model where we use a separate network for each task, while in MTN except the last output layer, all the other layers are shared among different tasks.
-In the experiment, STN, MTN and MTN-FETR share exactly the same network structure: an input layer with 21 dimensions, followed by two hidden layers with 256 and 100 hidden units.
-The output of the network in MTN and MTN-FETR is a multitask layer that contains 7 output units, while in STN, the output only contains a single unit.
+To show the power of the nonlinear extension, we also run experiments using a single task neural network (\texttt{STL-NN}) and the multitask neural network (\texttt{MT-NN}), based on which we propose our \texttt{FETR-NN}, which incorporates the regularization scheme into the last layer of the \texttt{MT-NN}. \texttt{STL-NN} is a model where we use a separate network for each task, while in \texttt{MT-NN} all layers except the last output layer are shared among different tasks.
+As another baseline, we also compare our method with the multilinear relationship network~\citep{long2017learning}, which can be understood as an extension of the MTFRL method using neural networks (\texttt{MTFRL-NN}).
+In all experiments, \texttt{STL-NN}, \texttt{MT-NN}, \texttt{MTFRL-NN} and \texttt{FETR-NN} share exactly the same network structure: an input layer with 21 dimensions, followed by two hidden layers with 256 and 100 hidden units.
+The output of the network in \texttt{MT-NN}, \texttt{MTFRL-NN} and \texttt{FETR-NN} is a multitask layer that contains 7 output units, while in \texttt{STL-NN}, the output only contains a single unit.
 All the methods share the same experimental setting, including model selection.
 In all the experiments we fix $l = 10^{-3}$ and $u = 10^3$.
 The hyperparameters range from $\eta \in \{10^{-5}, \ldots, 10^3\}$, and we use the validation set for model selection.
-Note that because the instances are not shared between different tasks for the School dataset, MTN and MTN-FETR cannot be directly applied.
+Note that because the instances are not shared between different tasks for the School dataset, \texttt{MT-NN}, \texttt{MTFRL-NN} and \texttt{FETR-NN} cannot be directly applied.
 For each method, the best model on the validation set is selected.

 The results are summarized in Table~\ref{table:sarcos} (the smaller the better).
-Among all the methods, FETR consistently achieves lower test set MSEs.
-More importantly, we observe a significant improvement of both MTN and MTN-FETR over all the linear baselines and STN.
-MTN-FETR further improves over MTN on all the tasks.
+Among all the methods, \texttt{FETR} consistently achieves lower test set NMSEs.
+Moreover, we observe a significant improvement of both \texttt{MT-NN}, \texttt{MTFRL-NN} and \texttt{FETR-NN} over all the linear baselines and \texttt{STL-NN}. \texttt{FETR-NN} further improves over \texttt{MT-NN} and \texttt{MTFRL-NN} on all the tasks.
 The experimental results confirm that multitask learning usually improves over single task learning when the dataset is small and tasks are related.
-Furthermore, among all the competitors, we observe that nonlinear models combined with our FETR framework give the overall best results, demonstrating the effectiveness of the proposed approach in both linear and nonlinear settings.
+Furthermore, among all the competitors, we observe that nonlinear models combined with our \texttt{FETR} framework give the overall best results, demonstrating the effectiveness of the proposed approach in both linear and nonlinear settings.